tumblingG/tumbling/README.md

 * bower v1.8.0

 # Install packages
-you need to install the above environment first if you don't have been installed them,then
+you need to install the above environment firstly if you don't have been installed them,then
 ```javascript
 cd tumbling  //project root directory
 npm install